 It’s why the materials Jasper Johns uses matter so much.
 With only newsprint and encaustic he reveals the American Flag’s inherent beauty.
 By creating a patterned object he also abstracted the flag from it’s true physicality.
 This highlights the fact that fabric flags are also mere symbolic objects.
 Thanks to Jasper Johns, we don’t need an actual American Flag to see the glory it represents.
 He stripped away the flag parts to remind us of this with a masterpiece of Abstract Art.

 According to Johns, there were several reasons he painted White Flag and the whole Flag series.
 Part of it was personal.
 He vowed to himself that he’d never owe a debt to any other artist.
 This was around the time of the first Flag painting.
 In fact, he destroyed all his work to make a fresh start.
 Then, with the smoke still wafting off his art bonfire, Jasper Johns dreamed about painting the American Flag.
 Thus, a significant series in Art History canon was born.

 Along with his gigantic White Flag, Jasper Johns painted more than forty Flag pieces.
 None were as large.
 But they varied in significant ways.
 One even placed a vase on top of the American Flag.
 Others used multiple flags.
 In fact, Three Flags included several superimposed and features 84 stars.

-Here on the right is the very first Jasper Johns Flag painting.
+Above is the very first Jasper Johns Flag painting.
 It’s entitled Flag.